santiment/academy/src/docs/products-and-plans/access-plans/sanbase.md

 The plans apply to all metrics except the ones with [special restrictions](/products-and-plans/access-plans/special-restrictions)

+## Overview

+Sanbase Plans give access to the metrics via the [Sanbase website](https://app.santiment.net).
+When a direct API call is made, the request is treated as made with [Sanapi Free plan](/products-and-plans/access-plans/sanapi#free-plan).

 ## Free plan

 - Full access to the free metrics